-Peter Neufeld co-founded and is Special Counsel at the Innocence Project, a national non-profit organization which uses DNA evidence to exonerate the wrongly convicted.
-The Project also assists legislatures and executive branches as well as police, prosecutors, and defense attorneys to bring about reform in criminal justice.
-In its twenty-seven years of existence, 365 individuals have been exonerated in the United States through post-conviction DNA testing.
-The Project has been instrumental in the passage of federal legislation and more than a hundred state statutes to improve the quality of justice.
-You can read about each of these cases at www.innocenceproject.org.
+Peter Neufeld co-founded and is Special Counsel at the Innocence Project, a national non-profit organization that uses DNA evidence to exonerate the wrongly convicted.
+The Project also assists legislatures and executive branches as well as the police, prosecutors, and defense attorneys to bring about reform in criminal justice.
+The Project has exonerated more than 350 individuals in the United States through post-conviction DNA testing and has been instrumental in the passage of federal legislation and more than a hundred state statutes to improve the quality of justice.

-Peter Neufeld is a founding partner in the New York civil rights law firm of Neufeld Scheck & Brustin, LLP.
-Mr. Neufeld’s focus is constitutional law and civil rights.
+Peter is a founding partner in the New York civil rights law firm of Neufeld Scheck & Brustin, LLP.
+Neufeld’s focus is constitutional law and civil rights.
 He has lectured and taught students, lawyers, judges, legislators and scientists on subjects at the intersection of science and criminal justice.
-Before co-founding the Innocence Project, Mr. Neufeld taught trial advocacy at Fordham University Law School.
+Before co-founding the Innocence Project, Peter taught trial advocacy at Fordham University Law School.

-From 2014 – 2017, Mr. Neufeld served as a Commission member of the National Commission on Forensic Science, established by US Department of Justice and the National Institute of Standards and Technology.
-From 1995 to his resignation in 2016, Mr. Neufeld served on the New York State Commission on Forensic Science which regulates the two dozen crime laboratories in the state.
-He is a member Emeritus of the boards of the Montefiore Medical Center and the Albert Einstein School of Medicine.
+From 2014 to 2017, Peter served as a Commission Member of the National Commission on Forensic Science, established by the U.S. Department of Justice and the National Institute of Standards and Technology.
+From 1995 to his resignation in 2016, Peter served on the New York State Commission on Forensic Science which regulates the two dozen crime laboratories in the state.
+He is a Member Emeritus of the boards of the Montefiore Medical Center and the Albert Einstein School of Medicine.